Caroline DeLuca

 Homo Sapiens

-we taste the core.
+When we turn creaturewe taste the core.
 We bleach

 the floor with the matador